PhilippRieth/Invoke-WebExfiltration/README.md

 # Invoke-WebExfiltration
-PowerShell function to exfiltrate data via HTTP(s) POST request (with file gzip compression and AES-256 encryption)
+Exfiltrate data via PowerShell HTTP(s) POST request (with file gzip compression and AES-256 encryption)

 Exfiltrate files to a remote server in a secure, encrypted way

-## Description
+# Description

-## Features
+# Features

-## Technical details / design thoughts
+# Technical details / design thoughts

 - File encryption
   - File names and file content is encrypted with AES-256